Global Kruskal-Szekeres coordinates for Reissner-Nordstr\"om spacetime: Introduction

-In this article I derive a smooth Kruskal-Szekeres coordinate chart that covers the complete maximal extension of Reissner–Nordström geometry.
+In this article I derive a smooth Kruskal-Szekeres coordinate chart that covers the complete maximal extension of the non-extremal Reissner-Nordström geometry.
 This coordinate chart can be considered as a smooth generalization of the $C^{1}$ global Kruskal-Szekeres coordinate chart derived in~\cite{HamiltonGR}.
-The only other smooth (analytic in fact) and global coordinate chart for the maximal extension of Reissner–Nordström geometry is the (Israel-)Klösch-Strobl coordinate chart~\cite{Klosch:1995bw}.
+The same construction can be carried out also in the extremal case, thus defining a smooth Kruskal-Szekeres coordinate chart that covers the complete maximal extension of the extremal Reissner-Nordström geometry.
+The only other smooth (analytic in fact) and global coordinate chart for the maximal extension of both extremal and non-extremal Reissner-Nordström geometry is the (Israel-)Klösch-Strobl coordinate chart\footnote{The Israel coordinate chart firstly introduced in \cite{Israel:1966zz} provides a not widely known analytic and global covering of the maximal extension of the Schwarzschild geometry.
+The same coordinate chart was later rediscovered by Pajerski and Newman in~\cite{Pajerski:1971tca} and by Klösch and Strobl in~\cite{Klosch:1995bw}.
+In~\cite{Israel:1966zz} Israel also provides a generalization of this chart to the non-extremal Reissner-Nordström geometry.
+However, as explained in~\cite{Klosch:1995bw}, this coordinate chart does not provide a global covering of the maximal extension of non-extremal Reissner-Nordström geometry.}~\cite{Israel:1966zz,Klosch:1995bw}.

-The global Kruskal-Szekeres coordinate chart I derive here is not specific to the (non-extremal) Reissner–Nordström spacetime but it can be straightforwardly generalized to any static spherically-symmetric black hole spacetime whose geometry include an inner and an outer horizon.
-It has indeed been recently used in~\cite{PG_OS} to draw the Kruskal-Szekeres diagram of the geometry of a quantum modification of the Oppenheimer-Snyder model.
+The global Kruskal-Szekeres coordinate chart I derive here is not specific to the Reissner-Nordström spacetime but it can be straightforwardly generalized to any static spherically-symmetric black hole spacetime whose geometry include multiple horizons.
+It has indeed been recently used in~\cite{PG_OS} to draw the global Kruskal-Szekeres diagram of the geometry of a quantum modification of the Oppenheimer-Snyder model.

 The article is structured in the following way.
-In \cref{secRNgeometry} I briefly review the Reissner–Nordström geometry and its causal structure, and I introduce the ingoing and outgoing Eddington-Finkelstein coordinate charts.
-In \cref{secinoutKS} I derive inner and outer Kruskal-Szekeres coordinate charts and in \cref{secglobalKS} I derive the smooth and global Kruskal-Szekeres coordinate chart.
+In \cref{secRNgeometry} I briefly review the non-extremal Reissner-Nordström geometry and its causal structure, and I introduce the ingoing and outgoing Eddington-Finkelstein coordinate charts.
+Inner and outer Kruskal-Szekeres coordinate charts are derived in \cref{secinoutKS}.
+The smooth and global Kruskal-Szekeres coordinate charts for the non-extremal and the extremal Reissner-Nordström geometry are derived respectively in \cref{secglobalKS} and in \cref{secxtrm}.
 Finally, I make a few closing remarks in \cref{secconclusions}.